dev-Rhllor/ENCOR_350-401/README.md

 ## PART 4 XML, JSON and YAML

-1. Download or copy the following files in the **Network Automation** device.
+1. Download or copy the following files into the **Network Automation** device.
     - inventory.xml
     - inventory.json
     - inventory.yaml